jnsfrd/mrkt/blog.md

 ---
-title: "Integrating LLMs into Your Production Workflow: A Complete Guide"
+title: "Integrating FEDn into Your Production Workflow: A Complete Guide"
-description: "Discover how to effectively integrate Large Language Models (LLMs) into your production workflow to enhance efficiency, scalability, and performance."
+description: "Discover how to effectively integrate federated learning with FEDn into your production workflow to enhance efficiency, scalability, and performance."
 date: 2024-09-15
 author: "Your Name"
-tags: [LLMs, Production Workflow, AI, Machine Learning]
+tags: [FEDn, Federated Learning, AI, Machine Learning]
 draft: true
 destination: "https://www.scaleoutsystems.com/blog"
 ---